m0xte/rmq-loan-demonstration/README.md

 4. The quote provider publishes a response message to a response queue
 5. The end user polls for results (or may notify if you need to - up to the implementor to do)

+## Using with prometheus

+1. Prometheus metrics endpoint is exposed at http://localhost:6606:/metrics .
+Add this to your prom scrape configuration.
+2. Exposes `quote_receiver_count` and `quote_aggregator_count` as messages are received and aggregated.

 ## Notes

 * In real life error handling would be better :)

+## TODO

+* Add UI client (web page etc)